VasudhaMathur/VasudhaMathur.github.io/index.md

 [Here](https://github.com/WikiToLearn/Ruqola/pull/5) is a link to the code where this part was accomplished.

 **June4**
-My next task is to handle network managemnet to make sure the app runs under all network conditions.
+My next task is to handle network management to make sure the app runs under all network conditions.